Jpark4337/Think_Dirty_Ingredient_Clearner_API/Read_me.md

 Change Log / Iteration: 1
 Result: AI provided the full directory structure and terminal commands to set up the environment.
 Gave me the plan for the project: Setup & Models, LLM Client & Retry, FastAPI Integration & Prompting (main.py),Testing (Unit Tests), Documentation Final.

-Action: I accepted the file structure but had to manually create the files. such as venv, .env file, gitignore.
+Change log: I accepted the file structure but had to manually create the files. such as venv, .env file, gitignore.

 ### Prompt v2